uthcode/learntosolveit/presentations/pycon2012/index.rst

 * fwalk() function similar to walk() except that it also yields file descriptors referring to the directories visited.
 (Interesting!)

+* **Since 3.2** - The os module provides two new functions, fsencode() and fsdecode(), for encoding and decoding filenames based on file-system encoding.

 .. class:: handout